Skip to content

 A Wild Thanksgiving Feast

-We have assembled an exquisite, smokey Thanksgiving feast, featuring smoked wild turkey stuffed mushrooms, smoked carrots with feta and honey, smoked Hasselback potatoes with rosemary and garlic crema, smoked wild turkey roulade and, to top it all off, a smoked pecan pie.
+We have assembled an exquisite, smokey Thanksgiving feast, featuring smoked wild turkey stuffed mushrooms, smoked carrots with feta and honey, smoked hasselback potatoes with rosemary and garlic crema, smoked wild turkey roulade and, to top it all off, a smoked pecan pie.
 Did we mention that these dishes are smoked?

 Justin Adams November 22, 20247 min read